osamabashoaib/osamabashoaib/README.md

 I’m **Osama Bashoaib**, a Master 2 student in **Mechatronics, Energy and Intelligent Systems (MESI)**, currently completing my **final-year internship in Robotics & Computer Vision at ABMI Groupe**.

-My work focuses on building complete robotic systems across **perception, simulation, control, computer vision and embedded software**.
+My work focuses on the development and integration of robotic systems combining **perception, computer vision, simulation, control and embedded software**.

-I enjoy connecting the full robotics chain:

 <div align="center">